HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 China does not allow a registered real E2EE app in China and related laws China does have a firewall to prevent users use abroad E2EE apps (WhatsApp, Facebook Messenger, etc. ).
 Some users use VPN, but  VPN also have potential illegal status.
 VPN connection not stable, because large VPN providers are targeted by Chinese gov. Small VPN providers are generally not safe.
 ## Ideas
-Therefore, we need to make a E2EE tool to achieve E2EE functions within the app through WeChat platform.
+Therefore, we need to make a E2EE tool to achieve E2EE function that is a open source platform, fits the legal requirement and can

 We should use WeChat hook to retrieve the message from WeChat application and forward it to a HTTP port.
 Also, this hook also needs to receive a post message through the API.
 Fortunately, there is a open source GitHub repo to provide this function.